2020 Legislative Priorities

 governments can charge.

-As nuisance lawsuits relating to agribusiness operations continue to negatively impact the industry, some type of
+As nuisance lawsuits relating to agribusiness operations in other states continue to negatively impact the

-For agribusiness to remain profitable and in business, we must have federal immigration reform that allows
+For agribusiness to remain profitable and viable for the long-term, we must have federal immigration reform that

 Agribusiness Labor (State/Federal)

 PABC opposes unionization of agribusiness labor and along with other organizations, will continue to study